 In Malta the bank fulfils the Group’s CS strategy primarily through the HSBC Malta Foundation (the ‘Foundation’).
 The three pillars of the HSBC Malta Foundation, with a yearly budget of more than €300,000 aim to improve the quality of life and education for children, especially those disadvantaged, to promote and work towards a more sustainable environment and to preserve Malta’s rich and unique historical heritage.
 The total funds donated to Corporate Sustainability projects since 2000 until 2016 are circa €5M.

 Voluntary work is highly encouraged and pride is taken in HSBC staff who contribute to the charities and causes that they feel passionate about.
 Colleagues are encouraged to take an active role in initiatives supported by the Foundation with an extra day’s leave granted for voluntary work.
 During 2016 HSBC colleagues volunteered for more than 275 days on a range of projects around the country; HSBC staff help to drive our commitment and passion for assisting in the community with the key objective of taking part and broadening the involvement level across the bank.
 Sustainability and our role as a good corporate citizen remains a core part of HSBC.

 The prince of wales and H.E.
-Marie-Louise Coleiro Preca the president of malta with a number of students from the seven schools who were part of the launch of the prince’s trust achieve
+Marie-Louise Coleiro Preca the president of malta with a number of students from the seven schools who were part of the launch of the prince’s trust international achieve programme

 HSBC Malta Foundation has been helping the Foster Care Unit since 2002.
 Along with the help given during the annual Christmas party, HSBC sponsors books which are donated to the children as Christmas presents.